Hazelwood School District v. Kuhlmeier

 Facts

-Kuhlmeier (plaintiff) and two others were staff members of Spectrum, the school newspaper at Hazelwood East High School in the Hazelwood School District (defendant).
-Before each issue of the newspaper was published, the journalism teacher would submit it to the school’s principal for final review.
+Cathy Kuhlmeier and two other high-school students (collectively, the staff members) (plaintiffs) worked on a school newspaper in the Hazelwood School District (school district) (defendant).
+Before each newspaper issue was published, the journalism teacher submitted it to the school’s principal for final review.
 During the spring 1983 semester, the principal reviewed a draft of the newspaper containing two articles on the topics of teen pregnancy and divorce.
-Believing these articles were inappropriate for the student audience and that there was not sufficient time to edit the articles and still make the publication deadline, the principal ordered the journalism teacher to delete these two articles from the final publication draft.
-Kuhlmeier argued that this decision violated their First Amendment rights to freedom of speech, and brought suit against the school district in federal district court.
-The district court held for the school district, but the court of appeals reversed.
+The pregnancy article used masked references to actual students at the school who had been pregnant.
+The principal believed that both articles’ content was inappropriate for the student audience and was concerned that the text might inadvertently reveal the pregnant students’ identities.
+The principal also believed that there was not sufficient time to edit the articles before the publication deadline.
+At the principal’s direction, the journalism teacher deleted the two articles from the newspaper’s publication.
+The staff members sued the school district in federal district court, arguing that the deletion violated their First Amendment free-speech rights.
+The district court ruled for the school district, dismissing the claims.
+The court of appeals reversed, finding the staff members had stated a claim.
 The United States Supreme Court granted certiorari.

 Rule of Law